Reading by Erín Moure

 Western Front and The Capilano Review presented an evening with writer-in-residence Erín Moure.

-To begin, Moure was joined in conversation by scholar Alessandra Capperdoni to explore the themes of Theophylline: A Poetic Migration (Anansi, 2023), Moure’s work of poetry motivated by asthma, seeking poetry’s futurity in a queer and female heritage.
+To begin, Moure was joined by scholar Alessandra Capperdoni for a conversation on the themes of her book of poetry Theophylline: A Poetic Migration (Anansi, 2023).
 In Theophylline, Moure crosses a border as translator to engage with the poetry of three American modernists—Muriel Rukeyser, Elizabeth Bishop, and Angelina Weld Grimké.
+Together, Moure and Capperdoni discussed the practice of translation in relation to embodiment, biography, female subjectivities, archival research, and migration before Moure read a selection from Theophylline.

 Presented in partnership with The Capilano Review as part of their annual Writers-in-Residence program.